TIBCOSoftware/snappydata/docs/install.md

 3. Configure the cluster as described in [How to Configure SnappyData cluster](configuration.md).

-4. After configuring each of the components, run the `start-all.ssh` script:
+4. After configuring each of the components, run the `snappy-start-all.sh` script:

 		./sbin/snappy-start-all.sh

 This creates a default folder named **work** and stores all SnappyData member's artifacts separately.
 Each member folder is identified by the name of the node.

+If SSH is not supported then follow the instructions in the Machines without a Shared Path section.

 ### Machines without a Shared Path
-If SSH is not supported then follow the instructions in this section.

 #### Prerequisites

-* Ensure that the **/etc/hosts** correctly configures the host and IP address of each SnappyData member machine.
+* Ensure that the **/etc/hosts** correctly configures the host and IP Address of each SnappyData member machine.

 * On each host machine, create a new member working directory for each SnappyData member, that you want to run the host. <br> The member working directory provides a default location for log, persistence, and status files for each member, and is also used as the default location for locating the members configuration files.
 <br>For example, if you want to run both a locator and server member on the local machine, create separate directories for each member.